jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 There was the sound of someone else approaching the two Shk, followed by what sounds like a grinding of skins against each other.

 "You idiot, this is Ringfinger!
 It's Purge's mate you damn fool.
 Go do something useful!" a new voice said.
 The first voice grumbled, but disappeared into the ether.
 "What are you _doing_ here Ringfinger?
-I thought you was in the Military-Wing?"
+I thought you was in the Military-Wing!"

 "I _was_ in the Military-Wing.
 Something's come up, something Purge is gonna wanna see with her own eyes."